monocodes/snippets/docker/docker.md

 *************************************************
 # DOCKER HISTORY
 *************************************************
-# view the history of the image
+# show the history of the image
 docker history image-name